 Try to be in a warm, quiet room, seated in a comfortable chair beside a table.

 You should carefully read all the instruction provided in the kit.
-Most wrist blood pressure monitors are similar, and for consistency, check your pressure at the same time daily.
+Most blood pressure monitors are similar, and for consistency, check your pressure at the same time daily.

 I suggest you do not take your medication just before taking your blood pressure reading as the readings may not be your true blood pressure numbers.